scrapy/scrapy/docs/intro/install.rst

   4. add the ``c:\openssl-win32\bin`` (or similar) directory to your ``PATH``, the same way you added ``python27`` in the first step`` in the first step

-* you may need to install `pywin32`_ because of `this Twisted bug`_

 * some binary packages that Scrapy depends on (like Twisted, lxml and pyOpenSSL) require a compiler available to install, and fail if you don't have Visual Studio installed.
-You can find Windows installers for those in following links.
-Make sure you respect your Python version, and Windows architecture.
+You can find Windows installers for those in the following links.
+Make sure you respect your Python version and Windows architecture.

   * pywin32: http://sourceforge.net/projects/pywin32/files/
   * Twisted: http://twistedmatrix.com/trac/wiki/Downloads